What is Renewable Energy?

 What targets does the UK have for Renewable Energy?

 In Britain, we consume energy for three main uses: heating, electricity and transport.
 Over 90% of this energy still comes from fossil fuels.
-The UK has signed a Europe-wide agreement to source 20% of all energy from renewables by 2020.
+UK Government has legislated that 15% of total energy consumption should come from renewable sources by 2020.

 Why invest in Renewable Energy assets?

-Renewable Energy is now a proven asset class as some sites have been operating for over 20 years.
-Investments in Renewable Energy assets are socially responsible and provide long term cash flows, circa 50% of which are linked to inflation.
+Renewable Energy is now a mainstream investment and a proven asset class as some sites have been operating for over 20 years.
+Investments in Renewable Energy assets are socially responsible and provide long term cash flows which are partially linked to inflation.

-Once a Renewable Energy asset becomes operational, the operating costs are circa 25% of the revenues, and are largely fixed and predictable.
+Once a Renewable Energy asset becomes operational, the operating costs required to produce electricity are circa 25% of the revenues, and are largely fixed and predictable.

 What subsidies do Renewable Energy assets receive?